-The Waistcoat crochet stitch (also known as the Knit Stitch) is a super sturdy, lovely looking crochet stitch.
+The Waistcoat crochet stitch (also known as the Knit Stitch) is a super sturdy, dense crochet stitch.
 This stitch uses the most basic of crochet stitches: the single crochet!
-Learn how to crochet the Waistcoat stitch with this tutorial.
+Learn how to crochet the Waistcoat stitch with this photo and video tutorial.

 To waistcoat stitch:

 1. Chain any number of chains to start.
 In this tutorial I am starting with 11 chains.

 2. Single crochet in the second chain from the hook and in each chain to end.
 I now have 10 single crochets.

 3. Chain one, turn your work.